tristan-caetano/computer-graphics-final/README.md

 ### None of these models are my own and were acquired from various model repo websites for free.
 #### All models were acquired legally, and this scene is not being used for commercial purposes.

+##### This project was created solely in Visual Studio Code using the Live Server extension to view the scene in a local server.